szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 Roll+WIS to determine the outcome.

-- **On a 12+**, the metal is flawlessly prepared, producing even more than expected.
+- **On a 12+**: The metal is flawlessly prepared, producing even more than expected.
 Gain an additional use.
-- **On a 10-11**, the metal is perfectly prepared.
+- **On a 10-11**: The metal is perfectly prepared.
-- **On a 7-9**, you prepare the metal but with complications, choose from the following:
+- **On a 7-9**: You prepare the metal but with complications, choose from the following:
-    - **Volatile batch**: The metal's effects are unpredictable.
-They might be stronger or weaker, decided by the GM during use.
     - **Draining process**: The intense concentration required leaves you exhausted.
-Take -1 forward to your next roll.
+Take -1 forward until your next roll.
     - **Resource intensive**: You've consumed extra resources in the process.
-Use up additional coins worth of chemicals.
+Use up 4 more coins worth of chemicals.
-- **On a miss**, the preparation goes horribly wrong.
-The GM will decide the severe consequences, which might include loss of materials, accidental harm, or even dangerous byproducts.
+- **On a miss**: You've made a grave mistake in preparation.
+The GM will decide the consequences.
+Choose from the following:
+    - **Resource Drain**: Your preparation was so off that you’ve wasted not only the intended materials but also additional resources.
+Lose an amount of coins **double** to the initial cost.
+    - **Cuts**: You cut your hand with a sharp piece. *ouchie, ouchie* Suffer -1 ongoing until you rest for a longer or get healed.
+    - **Explosion**: Your preparation goes horribly wrong, resulting in a small explosion.
+Take 1 harm (burn) and you are thrown into a chaotic situation.
+    - **Allomantic Backlash**: The process went so wrong that it temporarily disrupts your Allomantic abilities.
+You are unable to use your Allomantic powers until you spend a full day recovering.

 ### Allomantic Intuition